LivingWithPaaji/2048-Game/README.md

 # 2048-Game
-This is a very interesting game where you have to get the add up to 2048
+This is a very interesting game where you have to get the numbers added up to 2048